 Join us on Saturday, Aug.
 19, 2017, for The Baroudeur, Wayne State University's cycling event to raise money for student scholarships.
 The Baroudeur is a fun, noncompetitive event that gives riders of all abilities an opportunity to explore the Motor City and surrounding area on two wheels while helping economically disadvantaged students pursue higher education.

 62-mile start time: 8:30 a.m.

 20-mile start time: 10 a.m.

 Through June 18: $50

-Complimentary parking is arranged in Parking Structure 5 Wayne State University's main campus.
-The parking structure is located at 5501 Anthony Wayne Drive bordered by the Lodge Service Drive and Kirby.
+Complimentary parking is arranged in Structure 5 on Wayne State University's main campus.
+The parking structure is located at 5501 Anthony Wayne Drive, bordered by the Lodge service drive and Kirby.

 Ride day bike drop off and packet pickup

 Packet pickup the day of the ride opens at 6 a.m.
-Bike drop off and packet pickup on the day of the ride are located across the street from Parking Structure 5 on Anthony Wayne Drive bordered by the Lodge Service Drive and Kirby across from Structure 2.
-Please give yourself plenty of time to drop off your bike, pickup your packet and get to the starting line.
-Complimentary, secure bike valet will be provided following the ride.
+Bike drop-off and packet pickup on the day of the ride are located across the street from Parking Structure 5 on Anthony Wayne Drive, bordered by the Lodge service drive and Kirby, across from Structure 2.
+Please give yourself plenty of time to drop off your bike, pick up your packet and get to the starting line.
+Secure bike valet service will be available after the ride, free of charge.